11 Top-Rated Things to Do in Kotor, Montenegro

 It is an easy 30-minute drive or slightly longer bus ride to reach the Budva Riviera from Kotor, making it very feasible to stay in Kotor and just head to the beach for the afternoon.

 The Adriatic Sea water is a pretty turquoise hue, with flashes of aquamarine and emerald, and is very clear and warm.
-It is also very calm, making it great for swimming or floating or just relaxing in.
+It is also very calm, making it great for swimming or floating, or just relaxing.
 With the dramatic mountains that also run along the coast as a backdrop, the entire area is gorgeous.

 Old Town Budva is worth a wander.
 It is a medieval walled city that dates back 2,500 years and has a vibrant atmosphere with lots of restaurants and shops.

 One of the top beaches in the area is Mogren Beach, which also happens to be nearest to the Old Town – just follow a seaside pathway for five minutes, and you'll reach it.
 Once you get to the beach, you'll find plenty of dining options with outdoor seating lining the beachfront.

 Map of Things to Do in Kotor, Montenegro